Azure/secrets-store-csi-driver-provider-azure/examples/kind/README.md

 - Follow [kind installation instruction](https://github.com/kubernetes-sigs/kind#installation-and-usage) to setup kind in your machine

-> Windows 10 users could you WSL 2 to install kind and run this sample.
+> Windows 10 users could you wsl 2 to install kind and run this sample.
 Integrate docker for windows with wsl 2 by following the [instructions](https://docs.docker.com/docker-for-windows/wsl-tech-preview/).

 ## Setup